Revenue System Strategy

 A revenue system is not a CRM.

-It’s not a sales team.
-It’s not a marketing campaign.
+It is not a sales team.
+It is not a marketing campaign.

-It’s not a dashboard full of metrics that don’t connect.
+It is not a dashboard full of metrics that do not connect.

 Most companies confuse tools and activity for a system.
 They invest in platforms, hire more people, and increase output, but nothing fundamentally changes.